abdelhakim96/drone_code/README.md

 - The correct drone name is ticked **(IMPORTANT)**
 - Check that all markers are visible and non blinking
 - Check when running the vicon feeder and mocap that they topic is available and that they match.
+- Check that the Vicon is not paused

 ## B) Battery Check